 A proud single mama.”

 This story was submitted to Love What Matters by Tara McIntosh.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this here: